 What would you say if someone told you that reusable lithium ion batteries cost you less than single use alkaline batteries?
 Such an assertion may be hard to immediately accept if you've ever purchased rechargeable batteries at the store.
 However, it is true.
-This post will explain how that is.

 If you are a regular consumer of single-use alkaline batteries, you could be spending far too much to power your electronic devices.
 Charge-for-charge, USB rechargeable batteries cost much less over time.
 We can prove it with some simple math.
 Bear in mind that the numbers you read in this post are based on regular battery use.